Information for:

 Island Ordinance Childcare

-Together with the public entities of St Eustatius and Saba, the Public Entity of Bonaire (OLB) has drawn up a draft island ordinance for childcare.
-The Executive Council of Bonaire has presented the draft Island Ordinance Childcare to the Island Council.
-The draft island ordinance has been approved by the Island Council on July 7 of 2020.
+The Central government, together with the public entities of Bonaire, Sint Eustatius, and Saba, has developed a draft island ordinance for Childcare.
+The Executive Council of Bonaire presented the draft Island Ordinance to the Island Council.
+The Island Ordinance was approved by the Island Council on July 7, 2020.

 Download Concept Island Ordinance Childcare Bonaire (Dutch)